 All in all, having a bilingual nanny will provide significant benefits to your child and your family.
 If you can work around the cons, it is likely the pros will outweigh the cons.
 Your effort and investment in such a nanny will far exceed your expected returns.

-AyiConnection provides a platform to connect you with local bilingual caregivers and nannies, au pairs, tutors and more.
+AyiConnection provides a platform to connect you with local bilingual helpers such as nannies, caregivers, cooks/cleaners, or tutors, via activity booking.
 Join us to start this journey!
-It’s free to sign up, search and chat with your prospects.
-Give your child the gift of learning a new language entirely during the formative years of his/her life.
+It’s free to sign up, search to book them.